isomerpages/jointpoly-ace/_programmes/Collaborative Programmes Between Five Polytechnics and Institute of Adult Learning.md

   opportunities to enhance T&L capabilities of adult educators.
 image: ""
 ---
-The JP-AcE represents the 5 polytechnics to collaborate with the Institute of Adult Learning (IAL).
+The JP-AcE represents the five polytechnics to collaborate with the Institute of Adult Learning (IAL).

 ![](/images/54123485_ML.jpg)